DryKibble/52Cards/README.md

     Added Speed to the game files.
 I did not test the actual production build.
     You are my play testers now because I feel bad about putting so much testing on my play tester

+    Suggestions:
+        Solitaire: auto-sort cards when all cards are revealed

+    Found bugs:
+        Solitaire: When using a touch-screen computer, some graphic glitches can occur